anibalsanchez/disaster-response-pipeline-project/README.md

 ## Feature set exploration

-This is the list of categories with meaningful data:
+This is the list of categories filtered above the 0.07 threshold:

 | Name |
 |------|